vortexint/Magnet/readme.md

 ## Dependencies
 **Linux**

 <sup>

-Choose the right one according to your system.
+Choose the appropriate package manager for your system.

 </sup>